Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 The horror baked into human history

 The Witch ends with a statement that the film’s dialogue comes from journals, diaries and court records.
-As such (and even in spite of it), the film tells a social history of witch hunting through the lens of the horror genre.
+Either way, the film tells a social history of witch hunting through the lens of the horror genre.

 The craze for denouncing witches consumed Europe for centuries, killing thousands – mostly women – accused of cavorting with the Devil.
 In America it peaked with the Salem witch trials in New England at the end of the 17th century.

-The Witch pre-empts these events, but also reflects the very real social dangers women faced at the time.
-Old age, medical knowledge, living alone, a short temper: all could prompt suspicions of witchcraft.
+The Witch foreshadows these events.
+But it also reflects the very real social dangers women faced at the time.
+Medical knowledge, living alone, a short temper: all could prompt suspicions of witchcraft.

-In fact, the trials were driven by misogyny, personal gain and romantic jealousy.
+Misogyny, mischief, greed and jealousy played a role in trials, too.
 What better way to remove a rival than to accuse them of witchcraft?
-It was impossible to prove innocence and you were liable to die trying.
-As hysteria and religious paranoia raged it became strategic to denounce your enemies before they accused you.
+It was impossible to prove innocence, and you were liable to die trying.
+As hysteria and religious paranoia raged, it became strategic to denounce your enemies before they accused you.

-These underlying aspects are all present in the film.
-So too are common ‘symptoms’ of witchcraft, such as curdled eggs, spoiled crops, and motifs of hares and goats – creatures associated with witchcraft in folk tales.
-(See also Get Out’s deer imagery.)
+These underlying tensions are all present in the film.
+So too are traditional symbols of witchcraft, including curdled eggs and spoiled crops.
+Animals associated with sorcery – hares and goats – appear too.

-These symptoms ricochet around the family, putting each under suspicion of causing or falling victim to witchery.
+These ‘symptoms’ ricochet around the family, putting each of them under suspicion of or at threat from witchcraft.
 But is sorcery to blame at all?

 Evil or ergot?

-It’s soon obvious the family’s crops are spoiled.
-At the time, this alone would have been enough to start rumours of witchcraft, if only as a way to explain the misfortune of godly people.
+The family’s ruined crops are very significant.
+At the time, this alone could start rumours of witchcraft – if only to explain the misfortune of godly people (see also vampires).

 We see the blackened corn when William (Ralph Ineson) tells Caleb: